 New: NASP Exposure Project

 NASP’s African American subcommittee of the Multicultural Affairs Committee launched the Exposure Project to expose high school students and undergraduates, especially those of diverse backgrounds, to school psychology.
 Consider presenting to high school students and undergraduates in your area to expose them to the field.
 Materials are available for download.

-This flyer discusses the role of a Native American school psychologist.
+This brochure discusses the role of Indigenous school psychologists.